piranockharvey03/Report-Generation/README.md

 High School Report Generation.
-This is a high school report generation website, that teachers or administrators can use to easily generate, print and download report cards for their Students on a termly and mid-term basis.
+This is a high school report generation website, that teachers or administrators can use to easily send students marks to the School Database without having to use papers.

 HOW IT WORKS
 Download Xampp Software on your Laptop